Pablo Podio

 Pablo Joaquin Podio (born 7 August 1989) is an Argentine professional footballer who plays as a midfielder.

 Club career

 ŽP Šport Podbrezová

 After beginning his career with F.C.
 PSC La Playosa, Podio moved to Europe in 2008 to play for ŽP Šport Podbrezová as part of the Inter Campus project.
 He played there until 2017.

 He made his Fortuna Liga debut for Podbrezová against Slovan Bratislava on 11 July 2014.
 He had debuted in the starting-XI and was booked with a late yellow card.
 Podbrezová had lost at Pasienky 2:1 after two goals by Marko Milinković.

 Keşla (loan)

-On 17 January 2018, Keşla announced the signing of Podio on a six-month contract.
+On 17 January 2018, Keşla announced the signing of Podio until the end of the 2017–18 season.

 Irtysh Pavlodar

 On 11 January 2020, Irtysh Pavlodar announced the signing of Podio.